ComposableFi/whitepaper/whitepaper.md

 ##### RelayerSet Creation
 We’ve chosen to use RelayerSets instead of single relayer nodes to reduce the chance of fraudulent relayers, as well as reducing the stake required to participate as a relayer.
 In order to increase the security of the RelayerSets, and decrease the risk of a sybil attack, we assign relayers at random to different RelayerSets on-chain.

 A user who wants to form part of a relayer group of a given size sends a transaction and initiates the registration.
 The transaction includes, the identification of the user, the stake he is providing and the size of the TSS he would like to form part of.
-Algorithm \ref{alg:register_TSS} contains the pseudo-code of the joining process.
+Algorithm [(1)](#alg_tss) contains the pseudo-code of the joining process.

+<a name="alg_tss"></a>
     \begin{algorithm}[H]
         \caption{Register TSS group}
         \begin{algorithmic}[1]